sih/xslt-study/README.md

 ```

+The full flow is run as a test in the [shouldProcessFullFlow](https://github.com/sih/xslt-study/blob/master/src/test/java/eu/waldonia/study/xslt/RdbtransformApplicationTests.java#L47-L63) test.

 ### Libraries

 This uses an embedded HSQL database for the data and Saxonica Home Edition for the XSL Transformation.